Civil Service Mains Examination - Sociology Syllabus - 2019

 UPSC Sociology Syllabus PDF [Download]

-Why Sociology is so important?
+Why Sociology optional is so important?

 Sociology has turned out as a vital part of General Studies (paper) well as an optional paper in the Civil Services Mains Examination.
 Being one of the easiest optional subjects, many candidates choose Sociology as an optional for UPSC IAS Mains Exam.
 Like, other optional subjects’ sociology has two papers.
 Paper I of Sociology deals with the fundamentals of Sociology where Paper II of Sociology optional deals with the Indian society, its structure, and change.